Oliver Laxe

-HU/هُوَ Dance as if No One Were Watching You is an installation conceived specifically for the Museo Reina Sofía by the Galician filmmaker Oliver Laxe (Paris, 1982).
-With this work, the museum inaugurates the new programming of Espacio 1, dedicated to projects by artists and filmmakers exploring expanded and exhibition-based forms of cinema.
-The exhibition will be accompanied by a retrospective program with a carte blanche to Oliver Laxe at the Museum’s Cinema in January 2026, as well as a live audiovisual performance on the opening night.
+HU/هُوَ.
+Dance as if No One Were Watching You is an installation conceived specifically for the Museo Reina Sofía by the Galician filmmaker Oliver Laxe (1982).
+With this work, the museum inaugurates the new program of Espacio 1, dedicated to projects by artists and filmmakers exploring exhibition-based cinema.
+The exhibition will be accompanied by a retrospective carte blanche program of Laxe’s filmography at the Museum’s Cinema in January 2026.

-HU/هُوَ Dance as if No One Were Watching You departs from the research and footage of the film Sirāt (Jury Grand Prix, Cannes 2025).
-While the Islamic term sirāt refers to the bridge that crosses hell toward paradise, in Arabic HU/هُوَ designates the primordial sonic manifestation of the divine: the first breadth and utterance that inaugurate creation.
-The subtitle of the installation, Dance as if No One Were Watching You, derives from a verse by Rūmī (1207–1273), the Persian mystic and scholar whose work and practice explored transcendence and the dissolution of the self into the divine through music, dance, prayer, and poetry.
-In HU/هُوَ we enter a territory shaped by an austere monotheism, where the search for transcendence is achieved through the immanence of the dancing, remembering body, as well as through the presence of the sacred within the natural, architectural, and sonic landscape.
+HU/هُوَ.
+Dance as if No One Were Watching You emerges from the research and footage of the film Sirāt (Jury Grand Prix, Cannes 2025).
+While the Islamic term sirāt designates the bridge that crosses over hell toward paradise, in Arabic HU/هُوَ refers to the primordial sonic manifestation of the deity: the divine breath and first utterance that inaugurate creation.
+The subtitle of the piece derives from a verse by Rūmī (1207–1273), the Persian mystic and scholar whose work and practice explored transcendence and the dissolution of the self into the divine through music, dance, poetry and prayer.
+In HU/هُوَ we enter a territory shaped by an austere monotheism, where the search for transcendence is grounded in the immanence of the dancing, remembering body and in the appearance of the sacred within the natural, architectural and sonic landscapes.

 The installation unfolds across the two rooms of Espacio 1.
-In the first, a pyramid of loudspeakers from the rave milieu appears as a totem, enveloped in darkness.
-This monolith emits a sustained vibration that, analogous to the preparatory chambers of ancient temples, produces a kind of vibratory ablution before the viewer confronts the image in the main room.
-There, a three-channel projection introduces a world of desert landscapes governed by the rhythm of an implacable sun, populated by the severe silhouettes of temples and loudspeakers, among which a group of people dance.
-Filmed by the artist a decade ago in Iran, these Zoroastrian and Islamic architectures recall the concerns of the monk-architects who sought to express sacred geometry through forms and proportions — those places where the threshold between the material world and the subtle world becomes manifest.
-The music composed by Kangding Ray (David Letellier) reinforces the installation, intensifying the sensorial and material correspondences between cosmology, sound, and rhythm.
+In the first, a pyramid of loudspeakers from the rave milieu rises in semi-darkness like a totem.
+This monolith emits a sustained vibration devoid of melodic variation which — analogous to the preparatory chambers of ancient temples — produces a kind of sonic ablution before the viewer encounters the image in the main room.
+There, a three-channel projection introduces desert landscapes governed by an implacable sun, populated by the severe silhouettes of temples and loudspeakers, among which human figures dance.
+Filmed by the artist a decade ago in Iran, these architectures recall the concerns of those monk-architects who sought to make sacred geometry perceptible through forms and proportions — precisely where the threshold between the material world and the subtle one becomes manifest.
+The sound work by Kangding Ray approaches, through the structural materiality of sound, its mystery and inherent immateriality.

 Artists